dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ---

 ### 🚀 Motivation
-Having real time inference is crucial for many computer vision models.
+Having real time inference is crucial for many computer vision applications.
-In some applications, a 1-second delay in inference could mean life or death.
+In some domain, a 1-second delay in inference could mean life or death.

-Imagine you're behind the wheels of a self-driving car and the car takes one full second to detect an oncoming truck.
+Imagine you're sitting in a self-driving car and the car takes one full second to detect an oncoming truck.

 Just one second too late, and you could end up in the clouds 👼👼👼

 Or if you're lucky, on the ground.